captn3m0/elibsrv/readme.txt

 [ Intro ]

-elibsrv is a virtual library for EPUB files.
-In more techy terms, it's a light ePub indexing engine providing an OPDS and HTML interface.
-If you have plenty ePub files and would like to access them remotely via an organized interface, either using your web browser or OPDS-compatible device, elibsrv can be an excellent fit.
+elibsrv is a virtual library for ebook files.
+In more techy terms, it's a light ePub and PDF indexing engine providing an OPDS and HTML interface.
+If you have plenty of ePub and/or PDF files and would like to access them remotely via an organized interface, either using your web browser or OPDS-compatible device, elibsrv could be an excellent fit.

 elibsrv is based on three blocks: the indexing process (ran periodically, eg. via a crontab entry), the PHP frontend (outputting OPDS or HTML listings), and a PostgreSQL database used to store the indexed metadata.